scitedotai/scite-zotero-plugin/README.md

 ### Smart Citation Classification Tallies

 Once you install the plugin (see below section for instructions), each row will have columns for `Supporting`, `Mentioning`, and `Disputing`.
-The values in this cell tell you, for a given paper, how many citations we have detected with that corresponding classifications.
+The values in this cell tell you, for a given paper, how many citations there are in the scite database with the corresponding classification.

 ![](images/example-tally.png)

-For example, here, the paper titled `Race, Breast Cancer Subtypes, and Survival in the Carolina Breast Cancer Study` has received `228 supporting citations`, `41 disputing citations`, and `2,481 mentioning citations`.
+For example, here, the paper titled `Race, Breast Cancer Subtypes, and Survival in the Carolina Breast Cancer Study` has received `228 supporting citations`, `41 disputing citations`, and `2,481 mentioning citations` from other publications in our database.

 You can also sort on any of these 3 columns to see which papers are the most supported, disputed, and so on.